Email Tools Comparison: Campaign Monitor vs. Mailchimp vs. Omnisend

 (Email, Push notifications,

-SMS marketing, Facebook Messenger, WhatsApp, Sync for Facebook & Google Ads)
+SMS marketing, Facebook Messenger, Sync for Facebook & Google Ads)

 |Mobile responsiveA/B TestingSaveable content blocksProduct recommendationsSignup Forms & Landing PagesSocial posts and ads|